-The statutory duty to have 'special regard' to the desirability of preserving listed buildings and their setting which requires that considerable weight and importance is to be afforded to the harm to the heritage assets, given the impact of the proposals on the listed complex and the viaduct.
-This must be considered in the overall planning balance, and in particular, must be weighed against the benefits of the scheme however, is acknowledged should be given significant weight when assessing the proposal.
+The statutory duty to have 'special regard' to the desirability of preserving listed buildings and their setting requires that considerable weight and importance be afforded to any harm to heritage assets.
+This should be given significant weight when assessing the proposal, however, the duty must be considered in the overall planning balance, and in particular, must be weighed against the benefits of the scheme.